-This shoe boasts the best traction that we've tested thus far and is infused with a Graphine textile that sticks the best to any surface we've tested thus far.
+This shoe boasts the best traction that we've tested thus far, featuring a Graphine infused textile that sticks the best to any surface we've tested.
 While the lugs aren't particularly long, they boast a high surface area with spacious areas that surround the lug to almost 'suction' to the ground.
 As a result of being well-spaced, it sheds mud well in rainstorms and sticks to the slipperiest surfaces out there.
 While some shoes do better in sloppier weather or less technical terrain, this design boasts the best of all worlds.
 The lugs are multi-directional with a variety of shapes that grab the Earth whether you're moving forward, backward, or side-to-side.

-During our testing period, we wore this shoe during a few muddy rainstorms, to the tops of mountains, over steep and slippery town, and simply around town.
-We also trodded through wet rivers and over slippery rocks just to truly test its limits.
-While we'd love to believe that an outsole can pretty much do anything, no shoe (thus far) has been able to truly stick to the slipperiest of rocks.
-While the TerraUltra isn't an exception, it certainly stuck better than any shoe we've tested so far.
+During our testing period, we wore this shoe during a few muddy rainstorms, to the tops of mountains, over steep and slippery town, and around town.
+We also trodded through wet rivers and over slippery rocks to truly test its limits.
+While we'd love to believe that an outsole can pretty much do anything, no shoe (thus far) has been able to stick to the slipperiest of rocks.
+While the TerraUltra isn't an exception, it indeed held better than any shoe we've tested so far.

 A look at the outsole pattern that is absolutely stellar on the trail.

-Inov-8 makes some big claims about this being the "world's toughest shoe".
-These claims are attributed to the construction of the outsole with the integration of a super strong Graphene material.
-Inov-8 also say that it makes their rubber 50% more elastic, 50% more durable, and 50% harder wearing.
+Inov-8 makes some big claims about this being the "world's toughest shoe."
+These claims are attributable to the construction of the outsole with the integration of a super durable Graphene material.
+Inov-8 also says that this material makes their rubber 50% more elastic, 50% more durable, and 50% harder wearing.
 During our testing, we experienced this higher level of elasticity which contributes to its fantastic traction on the trail.
-The rubber (on a micro scale) wraps around rocks and otherwise slippery terrain, keeping you upright and confident; this included while descending down steep corners that offered only slippery sandstone rocks.
+The rubber (on a micro scale) wraps around rocks and otherwise slippery terrain, keeping you upright and confident; this included while descending steep corners that offered only slippery sandstone rocks.
 While we were a little worried at first, our confidence soared when we didn't slip, fall, or trip.

 A great diversity of depth of lugs keep you upright and stable.